The Invisible Work Holding AI Together

 • generate responses based on patterns

-• do not persist reasoning unless externally supported
+• do not preserve reasoning unless externally supported

 • can drift across prompts and sessions